DNadas98/php-dev-template/README.md

 - Copy `env.txt` and rename to `.env`, modify values (all required)
 - Modify project name, author, autoloader settings and other project details in the `composer.json`
 - Modify `init.sql` in the mysql folder to change the database layout
+- Optional, if Composer is installed locally
-- Run `composer install`
+  - Run `composer install` in the root folder
+  - Uncomment the volumes for `composer.lock` and `vendor` folders
 - Run the Docker Compose file

-- Run `composer dump-autoload` in the Apache container after any change in namespaces
+### Commands in the container
+- To access the Apache, PHP container:
   - `docker ps` to view containers, look for the Apache one
   - `docker exec -it <container ID> bash` to open a shell, in this setup I'd recommend to keep it open
+  - The project root is the `/var/www` folder
+- Run `composer install` to install new dependencies
-  - Enter `composer dump-autoload` here when needed
+- Run `composer dump-autoload` if there are changes in namespaces
-  - This is not the most elegant solution, but it's better than having to rebuild the Docker Compose setup every time